giorivas123/SIPS/README.md

 # In progress #
 - Currently working on the Sign up page and the other sign in options for the login/sign up page
 - Adding logos to the bottom nav bar.

+#Jackeline Ardiles Notes#

+-writing notes on what I need to add to the drinkdiary.html and dirnkdriaryentry.html

+-drinkdiary.html needs current favorite businesss selection on the top left, current favorite drink on top right, flavor profile/timeline in the middle, latest memory/entry at the bottom, as well as next event above the timeline.

+-drinkdiaryentry.html needs where to type the entry as well as all the different options they have while editng the entry, a camera button, post button, and a trash button, lastly a back button to drinkdiary.html